István Csók: Life

 At the Munich Academy, he was enrolled in the class of the then most famous painting teacher, Löfftz.
 Here, no matter how much it was against his will, he was forced to adapt to the methods of academic painting, the precise regulations of which were strictly kept in mind by the school's rules.
 However, life in Munich was made intimate and homely for him by the direct and cheerful atmosphere that was common both at the painting academy and in the afternoon life of artists.
 He formed an intimate friendship with the Hungarian painters living here, and shared worries and joys with Béla Iványi Grünwald, István Réti, Károly Ferenczy, József Rónai Rippl and the spiritual leader of the Hungarian artists in Munich: Simon Hollósy.

 In 1888 he moved to Paris.
-He wanted to be free, he wanted to go his own way, free from the influence of every school, every artistic style.
-That's why he didn't even seek the patronage of Munkácsy, who was enjoying the fullness of his glory in Paris at the time and helped several young compatriots in the difficult days of their start.
+He wanted to be free and to go his own way, free from the influence of every school and every artistic style.
+That's why he didn't seek the patronage of Munkácsy, who was enjoying the fullness of his glory in Paris at the time and helped several young compatriots in the difficult days of their start.
 He also avoided the state painting school, instead attending the more liberal Academie Julian.

 Bouguereau and Robert Fleury were his masters, but the artistic spirit that surrounded them all and its concrete manifestation in the works of Bastien-Lepage and Dagnan Bouveret had a greater influence on him, even on his Hungarian contemporaries there.

 Csók was particularly impressed by the latter's painting.
 It was then that his work entitled "Potato Peelers" was created, which shows an interesting combination of Munich and Paris influences.
 He exhibited this work for the first time in 1889 in Paris.

 However, the traditions of Hungarian painting and the limitations of Munich's artistic perception dictated its development for a long time.
 Difficult years of self-discovery and artistic struggle followed.
 He returned to Munich again in 1890 and spent seven years here with interruptions.